mattmalcher/Healthcare-Data-Processing/Readme.md

 Navigate to the folder where you extracted the files.

 Check that everything is present.
 You should have a folder called HealthcareTool, within which is the following:
-* A shortcut called `HealthcareTool` - double click this to run the tool.
+* A file called `Run.bat` - double click this to run the tool.

 * A folder called `Input` - this is where you put the files you want to process.
 At present it contains three sets of example input data in folders.
 To run the tool on these you can copy them to the root of the `Input` Folder.
 The example datasets are called:
   - `Example Messy`